 Food insecurity in the ASAL counties at a macro level is currently at one of the lowest levels in the last 15 years, with 739,000 in IPC 3 and 4, according to the latest Long Rains Assessment (LRA) report.
 This is attributed to the cumulative good performance of the 2019 short rains and 2020 long rains.
 ASAL counties are generally IPC phase 2 and this is projected to remain stable until October 2020.
 However, levels of acute malnutrition remain unacceptably high across the ASAL counties, indicative of the multiple and complex underlying causes beyond food security.

-Approximately 1.7 million people are projected to be affected in the urban informal settlements as a result of the COVID-19 pandemic.
-Typically, in urban areas the most significant shocks faced in terms of food security are increase in food prices and decrease in income or the loss of a job.
+Approximately 1.7 million people are projected to be affected in the urban informal settlements because of the COVID-19 pandemic.
+In urban areas, the most significant shocks usually faced affecting food security are an increase in food prices and a decrease in income or the loss of a job.
 Female-headed households, who constitute 30.2 per cent of the poor population, are at particularly high risk.

 Government and partners have identified 725,000 urban poor in COVID-19 hotspots, including Nairobi, Kwale, Kilifi, Mombasa and Nakuru to be targeted through government response.